Skip to content

-By Dorene Scolnic, LCSW
+By Dorene Scolnic, LCSWImg9213 scolnic

 Caring for a loved one after a stroke can be emotionally complex.
 While physical rehabilitation is often the primary focus, addressing the emotional and psychological aftermath is equally important.
 Many stroke survivors experience mood changes, depression, anxiety, and shifts in self-esteem, all of which impact both the individual and their caregiver.
 Here’s a guide to understanding these changes and how caregivers can offer meaningful support.